 Meet the Team

-Jillian earned her Doctorate in Bioethics at Loyola University Chicago while also becoming certified as a healthcare ethics consultant (HEC-C) from the American Society of Bioethics and Humanities (ASBH).
-She holds a Green Belt in Lean Six Sigma, which is a set of tools and strategies for process improvement.
+Jillian Boerstler is an ethicist at PHC.
+She relocated to Vancouver, BC from the U.S. in 2019 and brings over twenty years of progressive health care leadership experience to her position.
+Jill earned her Doctorate in Bioethics at Loyola University Chicago and holds master’s degrees in Healthcare Administration and Theology.
+She is a certified healthcare ethics consultant (HEC-C) as designated by the American Society of Bioethics and Humanities (ASBH) and holds a Green Belt in Lean Six Sigma.
 She is skilled in teambuilding, patient-centric program development, and conflict resolution.
-In addition to presenting her work at several conferences, Jillian has published her writing in journals such as the American Journal of Bioethics and the National Catholic Bioethics Quarterly.
-Her research includes areas such as preventative ethics and Catholic ethical considerations in substance use and addiction.
+In addition to presenting her work at several conferences, Jill has published her writing in journals such as the American Journal of Bioethics and the National Catholic Bioethics Quarterly.
+Her research includes areas such as preventative ethics and Catholic bioethical considerations in substance use disorders and the overdose crisis.

 Dr. Jocelyn Chase, BSc, MSc Bioethics, MD, FRCPC